-Today’s episode is “The Battle for Your Money Begins in the Mind.”
-We’re going to explore how the way you think about money influences your financial behavior and your ultimate success with money.
+In “The Battle for Your Money Begins in the Mind,” we’re going to explore how the way you think about money influences your financial behavior and your ultimate success with money.
 I’ll share some surprising facts about how your brain processes information, including how to identify destructive thoughts and replace them with productive ones.